-Before attempting to configure the Wireless Broadband router, please ensure that:
+Before attempting to configure the Wireless Router, please ensure that:

-- Your PC can establish a physical connection to the Wireless Broadband router.
-The PC and the Wireless Broadband router must be directly connected (using the Hub ports on the Wireless Broadband router) or on the same LAN segment. - The Wireless Broadband router must be installed and powered ON. - If the Wireless Broadband router's default IP Address (192.168.0.1) is already used by another device, the other device must be turned OFF until the Wireless Broadband router is allocated a new IP Address during configuration.
+- Your PC can establish a physical connection to the Wireless Router.
+The PC and the Wireless Router must be directly connected (using the Hub ports on the Wireless Router) or on the same LAN segment. - The Wireless Router must be installed and powered ON. - If the Wireless Router's default IP Address (192.168.1.254) is already used by another device, the other device must be turned OFF until the Wireless Router is allocated a new IP Address during configuration.